MySQL - Relational Database

 What is MySQL Used For?

-The main use cases of MySQL in 2025, with examples from leading internet platforms and our own projects.
+The main use cases of MySQL today, with examples from leading internet platforms and our own projects.

 Web Applications and Portals